“It’s not what you think.”

 CAST OF CHARACTERS:

-April 2013: Malignant melanoma, resulting from childhood sun exposure (I am pale and got sunburned) is discovered during a biopsy of a spot on my back.
+April 2013: Malignant melanoma, resulting from childhood sun exposure (I am pale and got sunburned a lot) is discovered during a biopsy of a spot on my back.
 (The spot had been biopsied once before, but “turned bad.”)
 I have surgery, and the tissue removed shows evidence of melanoma in transit (cells on their way to do bad things).
 A sentinel lymph node biopsy shows no lymph node involvement.

 May-June 2013: I have a short, intense course of radiation.
 I spend the summer with a nasty oozing burn mid-back that takes ages to heal.
 When people hug me it hurts.
 I stop complaining, because I need the hugs.
 I will be followed for five years, and then given the all clear.

-July 2013-August 2014: I am followed closely, with scans every six months.
+July 2013-August 2014: I am followed with scans every six months.
 The scans are clear in the fall.
 Clear the following February.
 Things gain momentum.
 I start thinking I’m in the clear.

 September 2014: I go for another scan.
 I show up the following week for the results.
 I go alone.
 I’m ready to hear I’m fine and then go do some shopping.

 Dr. P isn’t there, she’s at a meeting, she deeply regrets her absence.
-Kathy says, We found some spots on your lungs and some swelling in your lymph nodes.
+NP Kathy says, We found some spots on your lungs and some swelling in your lymph nodes.
 I call my husband to come, and I sit there angrily freaking out that “this shit is trying to kill me!”

 January 2015: I get the results of a CT scan – it shows some tumors on my lungs have disappeared, and others shrunk significantly (the largest one shrinking from 1.3 cm to just a few millimeters).
 I have an MRI of my brain due to some headaches.
 Nothing appears on those images.

 I mention I’ve been headachey and tired, but I choose not to mention the language problem.
 By the next morning the speech/language problems are worse.
 I actually attempt to use sign language (which I don’t know) in a meeting with a student.
-I consult with Nurse Practitioner R on the phone and, after meeting a friend for lunch, because I am stubborn and don’t want to break our date, I make my way to the hospital, where I get a CT scan, then an MRI.
+I consult with Nurse Practitioner R on the phone and, after meeting a friend for lunch, because I am stubborn and don’t want to break our date, I make my way via subway and bus to the ER, where I get a CT scan, then an MRI.
 On the MRI they find lesions (tumors) on my brain, one large enough (3 cm) and in the right place to be consistent with language issues.

 They keep me overnight in the hospital, with neurologists checking in at odd intervals.
 I answer all of their questions correctly.